maxzheng/localconfig/docs/README.rst

 * Simple access to config using dot notion and iterators
 * Full compatibility with `ConfigParser`_ ini formats (as that is used as the backend)
 * Data type support by intelligently guessing the data types based on value on read.
-* Multiple config source input (read from string, file pointer, or file)
+* Multiple config source input (read from string, file pointer, file, or list of them)
 * Full comment support / retention on save
+* Lazy reading of config sources for performance (only read when a config value is accessed)

 .. _ConfigParser: https://docs.python.org/2/library/configparser.html